Tommy Cash (rapper): 2024–present: Eurovision Song Contest and controversies

 On 6 November 2024, Tommy Cash was announced as one of the participants in Eesti Laul 2025, 's selection for the Eurovision Song Contest 2025, with the song "Espresso Macchiato".
 The song was released on 7 December 2024.

 "Espresso Macchiato" went on to win Eesti Laul and thus became the Estonian entry for the Eurovision contest in Basel.
-His Eurovision participation has sparked controversy, both with "Espresso Macchiato" receiving backlash by some Italian media outlets and politicians for stereotyping Italian people and culture, as well as his own history of performing in Russia and collaborating with Russian artists.
-Shortly after winning Eesti Laul, Tommy released the single "United by Music", a collaboration with former Dutch Eurovision representative Joost Klein, in which they voiced discontent with the European Broadcasting Union; Klein was disqualified on the eve of the Eurovision final the year prior.
+His Eurovision participation sparked controversy, both with "Espresso Macchiato" receiving backlash by some Italian media outlets and politicians for stereotyping Italians and Italian culture, as well as his own history of performing in Russia and collaborating with Russian artists.
+Shortly after winning Eesti Laul, Tommy Cash released the single "United by Music", a collaboration with former Dutch Eurovision representative Joost Klein, in which they voiced discontent with the European Broadcasting Union; Klein was disqualified on the eve of the Eurovision final the year prior.